timoxley/afterfn/Readme.md

 * Original arguments will be passed as the second argument to the after function.
 * Original function will be passed as the third argument to the after function.
 * Original function `this` context is maintained.
+* Properties and prototype are inherited though function arity will not be preserved.

 ## See Also